fberressem/Banana-Collector/README.md

 ### Quick Installation

-To set up the python environment and install all requirements for using this repository, follow the instructions given below:
+To set up the python environment and install all requirements for using this repository on Linux OS, follow the instructions given below:
 1. Create and activate a new environment with Python 3:
     ```bash
     python3 -m venv /path/to/virtual/environment